eCommerce: Shopping Events

-Singles’ Day 2023: Stagnant Growth vs. Surprising Sales Surge
+Singles’ Day 2023: Stagnant Growth or Surprising Sales Surge?

-Singles’ Day has not gained significant traction in Western markets, especially when compared to established shopping events like Black Friday and Cyber Monday.
+Western Markets Lag Behind: Singles' Day has not garnered significant momentum in Western markets, especially when compared to established shopping events like Black Friday and Cyber Monday.
 However, due to the vast Chinese consumer base, Singles' Day has the potential to drive sustained industry-wide sales.

 Singles’ Day, a shopping event that offers consumers discounted items across a variety of product categories, was introduced by the Chinese eCommerce giant Alibaba in 2009.
 Since then, not only have Chinese retailers jumped on the bandwagon, but it has also become an accepted shopping day in the West.